RaijmakersH/az900-labs/Instructions/Walkthroughs/18-Explore the Trust Center.md

     title: '18 - Explore the Trust Center (5 min)'
     module: 'Module 05: Describe identity, governance, privacy, and compliance features'
 ---
-# 18 - Explore Microsoft Compliance Offerings
+# 18 - Explore Microsoft Compliance Offerings (5 min)

 In this walkthrough, we will access Compliance Offerings, the Service Trust Portal (STP), and Compliance Manager.